Virgona/weather-app/README.md

 I had also overesimated my skills, percieving some tasks to be "easy" and then once going to execute them getting stuck for hours - like making the history buttons on the page.
 Making them dynamically search on a click was much harder than I anticipated

+## Usage

+1. User loads app page
+2. user enters the name of a city they wish to know the weather for into the search bar
+3. User is presented with its current weather and report over the next 5 days
+4. User inputs new city, current city is saved to the history tab and if click will bring its results back up

 ## The App

 check it out here [Weather App](https://virgona.github.io/weather-app/)